hhheath/dotfiles/README.md

 - digital ocean
 - ssh

+And a small bit of hardware: my zsa moonlander mk1 setup.

 i realize that some of these will not have config files (notion calendar specifically) but I want to at least document *why* i use it.

 ### Alacritty